RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 Do the same with the floor.

 When you’re finished, rinse the walls and floor with the shower head.
 Continue until there are no more soap suds.
-Alternatively, you can rinse the shower with a hose or a bucket of water.

 Open the shower door and let the surface air dry.
 If you can, open some of the windows to maximize airflow.